Senforsce/orch8rion/_docs/content/contributing/performance.md

 ---

-This document provides information on how to obtain performance insight on Orchestrion, when trying to identify performance optimization opportunities.
+This document provides information on how to obtain performance insight on Orch8rion, when trying to identify performance optimization opportunities.

 ## Built-in Profiling

-Orchestrion has built-in support for profiling; which can be turned on by specifying command line arguments to an `orchestrion` command.
-These flags are not show by the output of `orchestrion --help` as they are only intended for deep troubleshooting:
+Orch8rion has built-in support for profiling; which can be turned on by specifying command line arguments to an `orch8rion` command.
+These flags are not show by the output of `orch8rion --help` as they are only intended for deep troubleshooting:

 - `-profile-path=DIR` specifies the path to a directory where profiler outputs